-A Virginia study in 2016 found that lights with warmer color temperatures attracted significantly fewer insects than the same light with a cooler color temperature.
+A Virginia study in 2016 found that lights with warmer color temperatures attracted significantly fewer insects than those with cooler color temperatures.

-Color temperature, measured in degrees Kelvin, refers to the shade of light along the color spectrum.
-The higher the color temperature, the longer the light’s wavelength, and the “warmer” the tone.
-See my guide to color temperature for more details.
+Color temperature, measured in degrees Kelvin, refers to where the light falls along the color spectrum.
+The higher the color temperature, the longer the light’s wavelength and the “warmer” the tone.

 Other Ways to Keep Bugs Away